Case Details

 What Were the Facts of This Case?

 The appellant father, aged 41, and the respondent mother, aged 36, were married on 26 January 2013.
-They had two children together—twins, a boy and a girl—aged around five and a half years old at the time of the interim custody dispute.
-The marriage lasted approximately ten years.
-On 30 August 2023, the mother filed for divorce on the basis of unreasonable behaviour by both parties, and interim judgment was granted on 14 February 2024, with ancillary matters to be determined.
+They have two children together, a boy and a girl (twins), aged around five and a half years old.
+Their marriage lasted about ten years when the mother filed for divorce on 30 August 2023.
+Interim judgment was granted on 14 February 2024 on the grounds of both parties' unreasonable behaviour, with the ancillary matters to be determined.

 What Were the Key Legal Issues?